 - Schwab MM: 5.22%

 3. Cash Accounts

 Cash accounts are a safe and secure place to hold funds that can be easily accessed when needed.
 Only a few people know about this option and you can only access this if you have a brokerage account.
-The rates at the moment are about 4.75% to 5.30%, which is more than high-yield savings but less than a money market account.
+The rates at the moment are about 4.75% to 5.50%, which is more than high-yield savings.

 One of the advantages of a cash account is that you can use this account to pay your bills and there are no limits on the number of withdrawals per month.
 They also offer a whopping $1.25m to $3m FDIC coverage.
 They have higher FDIC coverage because they split up your assets and deposit them for you into four or more separate banks.